MotoCMS Blog

 Public relations refers to the strategies used to control how the public views a person, company, or brand.
 This is done by managing how information about a brand or person gets to the media.
 Every company’s PR department focuses on building mutually beneficial, positive relationships with media houses.
 This helps promote a positive brand image in the eyes of the general public.
 Here’s a list of the functions of PR:

-To help boost its public image, a brand may engage in community activities.
-These activities may include supporting arts, sporting events, environmental activities, making donations, giving scholarships, and more.
+A brand may engage in community activities to boost its public image.
+These activities may include supporting the arts, sporting events, environmental activities, making donations, giving scholarships, and more.

 Public relations is also about dealing with negative publicity.
-PR swoops in to do damage control anytime the company gets caught up in a negative story.
-So the company may outsource good PR services to give a positive spin to the narrative and rebuild any damaged reputation and customer trust.
+PR crisis handling is crucial, as PR swoops in to do damage control anytime the company gets caught up in a negative story.
+So, the company may outsource good PR services to give a positive spin to the narrative and rebuild any damaged reputation and customer trust.

 What Is Marketing?